 Two designated camping areas and one boat ramp exist on the western shore.
-Campers are encouraged to bring portable toilets or be sure to walk at least 100 metres from the water, dig a 15 centimetre hole and bury waste with the toilet paper.
+Toilets are available at the boat ramp and Ladys Walk campground.
+Campers outside these areas are encouraged to bring portable toilets or be sure to walk at least 100 metres from the water, dig a 15 centimetre hole and bury the waste with toilet paper.
 The maximum period for camping or caravans is 14 days.